XinFinOrg/XinFin-Node/README.md

 Your running network is devnet
 Please enter your XinFin MasterNode Name :- test01 Your Masternode Name is test01
+Generate new private key and wallet address.
+If you have your own key, you can change after this and restart the node Type 'Y' or 'y' to continue:
 ```

 ---------------------------------